-OPERS manages investments in three investment portfolios: the Defined Benefits portfolio, the Health Care portfolio, and the Defined Contribution portfolio.
-The Defined Benefit portfolio includes the investment assets of the Traditional Pension Plan, the defined benefit component of the Combined Plan, the annuitized accounts of the Member-Directed Plan.
 Within the Defined Benefit portfolio, contributions into the plans are all recorded at the same time, and benefit payments all occur on the first of the month.
 Accordingly, the money-weighted rate of return is considered to be the same for all plans within the portfolio.
-The annual money weighted rate of return expressing investment performance, net of investments expenses and adjusted for the changing amounts actually invested, for the Defined Benefit portfolio was a gain of 15.3 percent for 2021.
+The annual money weighted rate of return expressing investment performance, net of investments expenses and adjusted for the changing amounts actually invested, for the Defined Benefit portfolio was a loss of 12.1 percent for 2022.

 The allocation of investment assets with the Defined Benefit portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the defined benefit pension plans.
 The long-term expected rate of return on defined benefit investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected real rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.
-The table below displays the Board-approved asset allocation policy for 2021 and the long-term expected real rates of return:

-Weighted Average

-Long-Term Expected
+Best estimates of the geometric real rates of return were provided by the Board's investment consultant.
+For each major asset class that is included in the Defined Benefit portfolio's target asset allocation as of December 31, 2022, these best estimates are summarized in the following table:

-Target Real Rate of Return
+Asset Class Target Allocation Weighted Average Long-Term Expected Real Rate of Return (Geometric)

-Asset Class Allocation (Geometric)

-Fixed Income 24.00 % 1.03 %
+Fixed Income 22.00 % 2.62 %

-Domestic Equities 21.00 3.78
+Domestic Equities 22.00 4.60

-Real Estate 11.00 3.66
+Real Estate 13.00 3.27

-Private Equity 12.00 7.43
+Private Equity 15.00 7.53

-International Equities 23.00 4.88
+International Equities 21.00 5.51

-Risk Parity 5.00 2.92
+Risk Parity 2.00 4.37

-Other investments 4.00 2.85
+Other investments 5.00 3.27

-Total 100.00 % 4.21 %
+Total 100.00 %